patrickm10/NFLStatsAnalyzer/README.md

 Move csv files to the cloud.

 Implement advanced filters and error handling.

+Add if a team passes or throws more

+Add playoff predictions

+## GUI DESIGN

+Year selection in top left

+Import player photos when they are clicked

+Search bar at top of display

+Best positional matchups

+Easiest defensive matchups

+Wide receiver vs cb

 Add more (Going to create a project based on these)